 -optoption to the

-- Preprocess your light images with both the master bias and the master dark, otherwise the process cannot be done
+- Preprocess your light images with both the master bias (or value) and the master dark, otherwise the optimisation cannot be done

 What can I do with color images shot with a (dual) narrowband filter? #